katahiromz/RNotepad/README.md

 ![(The screenshot)](img/screenshot.gif)

-It's a freeware and open source software.
+It's a freeware and open source software for Windows XP and later.

 ## Main code contributors